-- Heating, electricity and water should be turned on well in advance, with each appliance or piece of equipment tested to ensure there is enough time to book repairs where needed.
+- Heating, electricity and water should be turned on well in advance, with each appliance or piece of equipment tested.
+Ensure you leave enough time to book repairs where needed.

-- Water pipes may contain stagnant water and must be thoroughly flushed, with the potential need for a legionella test, crucial if you supply food, drinks, or staff use water fountains.
+- Water pipes may contain stagnant water and must be thoroughly flushed, with the potential need for a legionella test.
+This is crucial if you supply food and drinks or staff use water fountains.

 - Dust, dirt, cobwebs and insects are all likely to have accumulated.
-A comprehensive deep clean is vital, along with airing out the building and checking for any pest infestations that need treating.
+A comprehensive deep clean is vital, airing out the building and checking for any pest infestations that need treatment.